Vinyl graphics & port letters for UK fishing vessels - compliance, gear marking & ordering

 What “painted or displayed” means — can I use vinyl?

 - The legislation permits PLN to be “painted or displayed.”
-That wording has been interpreted in practice to allow durable, marine-grade vinyl (or other durable displays) provided the marking is permanent/conspicuous, sized and sited to the regulatory minimums, and not easily effaced or obscured.
-Always keep your Carving & Marking note and Certificate of Registry available for inspection.
+That wording has been interpreted in practice to allow marine-grade vinyl (or other durable displays) provided the marking is permanent/conspicuous, sized and sited to the regulatory minimums, and not easily effaced or obscured.

 Why vinyl is a practical choice